Multi-family winterization checklist: 18 steps to take ASAP

 Jason Van Steenwyk | 7 min. read

-While winter storms are the most visible cause of winter damage to properties, smaller issues such as colder-than-normal temperatures, ice buildup, or thawing and freezing can also cause major problems.
-And that’s not to mention the indoor hazards of the season: holiday lights, candles, and space heaters.
+When you think about winterizing multifamily rentals, you probably think about the kinds of upgrades and repairs that prevent storm damage.
+While winter storms are the most visible cause of damage to properties, colder-than-normal temperatures, ice buildup, thawing and freezing, and even rain can cause major problems, too.
+And don’t forget about the indoor hazards associated with the season: holiday lights, candles, and space heaters, for instance.

 Property Management Maintenance Checklist: Winterization for Multi-Family Units